intel/intel-ipsec-mb/README.md

 how to enable the build and run the checks.

 ## 9. Backwards compatibility

+In version 3.0, the following interfaces have been removed:
+- direct API for wireless algorithms (ZUC-EEA3/EIA3, SNOW3G-UEA2/UIA2 and
+  KASUMI-F8/F9) and the CRC direct API - these algorithms remain available through the job API;
+- custom cipher mode (`IMB_CIPHER_CUSTOM`) and custom hash algorithm (`IMB_AUTH_CUSTOM`) support;
+- QUIC API;
+- SNOW-V cipher and SNOW-V AEAD, AES-CBCS 1:9 cipher, AES-CTR bit-length variant, ZUC-EEA3-256 and ZUC-EIA3-256 algorithms;
+- non-byte-aligned message length and offset support in wireless algorithms, including the KASUMI bit-length API.

 In version 1.4, backward compile time symbol compatibility with library version 0.53 has been removed.